Wild Cherries: Intro to Herbal Medicine 108-Hour Immersion

 Teachers

-The Wild Cherries Herbal Studies Program is led by Michelle Soto, Jocelyn Kirkwood, and Vilde Chaya Fenster-Ehrlich, herbalists and growers who have been teaching and offering herbal care in our communities for more than forty years.
+The Wild Cherries Herbal Studies Program is led by Michelle Soto, Jocelyn Kirkwood, and Vilde Chaya Fenster-Ehrlich, herbalists and growers who have been teaching and offering herbal care in our communities for almost 20 years.

 As we make it through the pandemic, we take our class safety seriously and continue to revise our safety measures as appropriate.
-Through 2022, that has meant that we’ve held all classes outdoors, with an option to connect via Zoom, maintaining social distance where possible and requiring masks where not.
-We don’t know what measures we’ll take in 2023, but we will always be following the guidance of experts and responsive to the needs of our students.
+Through 2025, we’ve held most classes outdoors, with an option to connect via Zoom where possible.
+All participants rapid test before class; and masked in indoor spaces.
+We don’t know what measures we’ll take in 2026, but we will always be following the guidance of experts and be responsive to the needs of our students.

 Questions?